Agile Project Management

 There are many differences in agile development model when compared to traditional models:

 The agile model emphasizes on the fact that entire team should be a tightly integrated unit.
 This includes the developers, quality assurance, project management, and the customer.

-Frequent communication is one of the key factors that make this integration possible.
+Frequent communication is one of the key factors that makes this integration possible.
 Therefore, daily meetings are held in order to determine the day's work and dependencies.

 Deliveries are short-term.
 Usually a delivery cycle ranges from one week to four weeks.
 These are commonly known as sprints.

-Agile project teams follow open communication techniques and tools.
-These techniques and tools enable the team members (including the customer) to express their views and feedback openly and quickly.
+Agile project teams follow open communication techniques and tools which enable the team members (including the customer) to express their views and feedback openly and quickly.
 These comments are then taken into consideration when shaping the requirements and implementation of the software.